The size of the kitchen is 13′ x 20′. The island is 26″ x 62″

 I did not paint the inside of the cabinets, but I did paint both sides of the doors and a half inch strip inside – along the cabinet opening as you can see in this photo.

 I bought all of my supplies at The Home Depot except for the shelf brackets which I got at AC Moore.

-Gather:Ornamental Moldings Rope Acordonada Baseboard 3/8” x 4 Decorative Outside Corner Molding Decorative Inside Corner Molding Pine Planking Bead board Pine Shelf Brackets, one for each foot Glidden Gripping Primer Sherwin Williams Semi-gloss latex in Antique White Saw/Electric Saw/or a Table Saw Electric Sander and med grit sandpaper Tack cloth Screwdriver Fine nap paint roller 1” angle brush Paint-able silicone caulk
+Gather:Ornamental Moldings Rope Acordonada Baseboard 3/8” x 4 Decorative Outside Corner Molding Decorative Inside Corner Molding Pine Planking Bead board Pine Shelf Brackets, one for each foot Glidden Gripping Primer Sherwin Williams Semi-gloss latex in Antique White Saw/Electric Saw/or a Table Saw Electric Sander and med grit sandpaper Tack cloth Screwdriver Small Foam paint roller with rounded end 1” angle brush Paint-able silicone caulk

 How to Add No-Miter Molding

 1. Cut bead board to height of section you want to cover.
 Starting at one end of each section – glue each tongue and groove piece on with Liquid Nails.
 The last piece you may have to cut width-wise in order to fit the space.
 Make sure as you place each section in that they are straight.
 You may need to add a finishing nail in some areas.
 I needed only a few.